 Minimum qualifications vary from set to set and most adverts for Clerking roles will specify requirements.
 As an absolute minimum, the Institute of Barristers’ Clerks recommends at least four GCSEs at grades A to C, including maths and English.

-Introductory level training is available through a BTEC qualification designed specifically for clerks developed by Central Law Training in consultation with the Institute of Barristers’ Clerks (IBC) and validated by Edexcel.
-The IBC provides a regular training programme of short directly relevantlectures in addition to an annual education focussed all day conference for its members.
+Introductory level training is available through a junior clerk course delivered via a bespoke e-learning portal with multi-choice, open questions, workbooks and an essay together with a one day face to face workshop and classroom assessment.
+The IBC provides a regular training programme of short directly relevant lectures in addition to an annual education focussed all day conference for its members.
 The IBC also provides in conjunction with UMD Profession access to an ILM Level 5 Diploma in Leadership and Management qualification designed for more experienced clerks.

 However, the majority of training comes through the experiences and challenges you encounter and the guidance you receive on the job,the maxim ‘don’t run before you can walk’ is particularly apt.